mapcentia/dockerfiles/gc2conflict/README.md

 ## How to use this image

-GC2conflict depends on the APIs of GC2, so link to a running GC2 container like this:
+GC2conflict depends on the APIs of GC2 and GeoServer with Printing Plugin, so link to a running GC2 and GeoServer container like this:

-    sudo docker run --name "gc2conflict" --link gc2:gc2 -p 80:80 -d -t mapcentia/gc2conflict
+    sudo docker run --name "gc2conflict" --link gc2:gc2 --link geoserver:geoserver -p 80:80 -d -t mapcentia/gc2conflict

 You can map port 80 inside the container to any port on your local host.
 Here is host port 80 mapped to port 80 inside the container.
+Get the GC2 and GeoServer Docker Image from our account.

 To edit the connection settings in the running container, run: